Field Trip FAQs

 • Ecosystems and Population Change

-Contact program coordinator Julie Korver with any questions.
+Contact program coordinator Terri Murray with any questions.

 Please inquire if you would like more detail or have a special program request!

-Inside Education’s work brings us to all corners of the province, as such, we acknowledge the Indigenous Peoples who lived among and traveled through the land in the area currently known as Alberta.
+Inside Education’s work brings us to all corners of the province, as such, we acknowledge the Indigenous Peoples in the area currently known as Alberta.
 The relationship the Peoples of Treaty 6, Treaty 7, and Treaty 8 and Alberta’s Métis Peoples have with the land is founded on a deep respect for the environment.
-This connection forms the foundation of our personal responsibility for the stewardship of our natural resources, a connection Inside Education strives to foster among students and teachers through our diverse programming.
+This connection forms the foundation of our personal responsibility for stewardship of the environment, a connection Inside Education strives to foster among students and teachers through our diverse programming.
 Inside Education is a registered charity #101894319RR0001

 Edmonton Website Design by Pixel Army.